The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 Resources

-This collection of free themes on the WordPress theme directory have all been tested for basic accessibility by the WordPress accessibility team.
+This collection of free themes on the WordPress theme directory has been tested for basic accessibility by the WordPress accessibility team.

 Equalize Digital is a mission-driven organization based in Georgetown, Texas that specializes in WordPress accessibility products and consulting.
 Our mission is to be a catalyst for positive change on the web and in how we do business, for ourselves, for our employees, for everyone.